motherjones/newsquiz/README.md

 $("#my-element').quiz(quiz_data, [ 'all wrong', 'one right', 'two right', ... ], options);
 ```

+## End-of-quiz message before the quiz is finished

+You may want to hide the end-of-quiz message until the user has completed it.
+Alternatively, you may want to show a prompt, such as "keep answering questions!".

+Use the option `not_finished_html`.
+That is, pass an options hash like: `{ not_finished_html: "" }`, or `{ not_finished_html: "keep answering questions!" }`.

+The default is `undefined`, which means the result messages will always be displayed.

 ## Strange behavior

 **Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.